Looking for the best neutral paint colors for your home?

 One quick note—SW Mindful Gray can easily go lighter or darker depending on the natural light in the space.

-This family room gets quite a bit of natural light, so it looks lighter in our family room.
+This was the color I painted the family room several years ago.
+It’s also important to understand that our family room gets quite a bit of natural light, so it looks lighter in our family room.

 Office and entryway: SW Sandbar

 This is probably my favorite khaki color ever.
 It looks incredible on the walls.
 This was the color that used to be on the office walls.
 Whenever anyone ever asks me for a good tan/khaki color, I recommend SW Sandbar.